 Just 30 minutes from Melbourne, the Lancemore Mansion Hotel in Werribee feels like another world – and another time.

 The wealthy Chirnside family built the 60-room Italianate mansion in 1877, and at one point there were 55 staff to look after five family members.
-You can pretend you are one of the pampered Chirnsides yourself if you stay at the attached hotel, which was opened in 2000 after the mansion was lovingly restored.
+If you’re curious what life as a pampered Chirnside would have been like, we suggest staying overnight at the attached hotel.

 When you've had enough of relaxation and pampering (jokes; no one ever has enough of those things), head outside to the meticulously manicured gardens of Werribee Park.
-There is a sculpture garden (you can listen to an audio tour on your smartphone as you stroll), plenty of beautiful trees and flower beds bursting with colour, depending on the season.
-The 10-hectare Werribee Park also includes Werribee Open Range Zoo and Shadowfax Winery.
+There is a sculpture garden, plenty of beautiful trees and flower beds bursting with colour, depending on the season.
+The ten-hectare Werribee Park also includes Werribee Open Range Zoo and Shadowfax Winery.
 There's also the venue's on-site restaurant, Joseph's Restaurant and Bar, which is a great option for dinner or a drink.

 Make sure you spend some time in the historic mansion itself.
 Much of the Chirnsides' original furniture and contemporary clothing are displayed in situ, with helpful plaques to give you some historical context.
 There is also an audio tour to talk you through what you are seeing.